JetBrains/lets-plot/future_changes.md

   See: [example notebook](https://nbviewer.lp.hil-hk.com/github/JetBrains/lets-plot/blob/master/docs/f-25e/geom_path_with_breaks_at_NaN.ipynb).
 - The multi-layer line plot now shows tooltips for each series simultaneously, in the same way that a single-layer plot with color mapped to series does.
+- `map_join` now has a higher priority and overrides positional mappings.
 - The legend automatically wraps to prevent overlap - up to 15 rows for vertical legends and 5 columns for horizontal ones [[#1235](https://github.com/JetBrains/lets-plot/issues/1235)].

   See: [example notebook](https://nbviewer.lp.hil-hk.com/github/JetBrains/lets-plot/blob/master/docs/f-25e/legend_wrap.ipynb).